Co-Director, SEED Project

 B.A., Yale; M.Ed., Lesley College; A.F.A., Boston University

-Co-leads the National SEED Project on Inclusive Curriculum (Seeking Educational Equity and Diversity) at WCW, which engages teachers from all subject areas, grades, and types of schools to create gender fair, multiculturally equitable, and globally informed education.
+Co-leads the National SEED Project, which engages participants to work toward gender fair, multiculturally equitable, and globally informed communities.

-Emmy is an original writer and founder of the Welcoming Schools Project, bringing years of experience as an elementary school teacher, parent advocate, social justice activist, and facilitator to her work with SEED.
-Her roles at SEED include co-directing the national SEED training each summer with Brenda Flyswithhawks and Emily Style, and building the project’s national website presence.
-A long-time SEED Leader, Emmy continues to host a monthly meeting of SEED leaders from across New England that has met for 15 years.
+Howe is an original writer and founder of the Welcoming Schools project, bringing years of experience as an elementary school teacher, parent advocate, social justice activist, and facilitator to her work with SEED.
+She co-directs SEED trainings each summer with Jondou Chase Chen and Gail Cruise-Roberson.
+A long-time SEED Leader, Howe continues to host the New England regional SEED Network -- a monthly meeting of SEED leaders from across New England that has met for 20 plus years.
+Read more about Howe’s work with SEED.